 In fact, only a tiny fraction of Earth’s water is freshwater that is available to organisms.
 This freshwater is in rivers, ponds, lakes, streams,

 underground water supplies (aquifers), or in water vapor.

 Soil is formed by the physical and chemical breakdown of rocks and by the actions of living things.
 The breakdown of rock into soil releases minerals that organisms need for their life processes.

 Soil determines the type of plant life that can grow in certain environments.
-Therefore, soil has an effect upon the other organisms that can live there, too.
+Therefore, the soil has an effect on the other organisms that can live there, too.

 Among the factors that determine which organisms can live in a particular soil, the environment is the mineral and organic matter content, air content, and soil texture.